CSpanias/cspanias.github.io/_posts/2023-12-19-PortSwigger SSVs- Authentication.md

 - _Your credentials: `wiener:peter`_
 - _Victim's credentials: `carlos:montoya`_

-1. We can login with `wiener`'s credentials and examine how this works so we can find out where the process is vulnerable:
+1. We can login with `wiener`'s credentials, examine how the authentication process works, and see if we can find out where the process is vulnerable:

     ![](lab2_wiener_login.png)